Clarabrgnz/BioOpti/README.md

 ### ➞ Simulating Enzymatic Reactions
 This example shows how to simulate the rate of an enzyme-catalyzed reaction using known kinetic parameters.
-Provide experimental conditions such as substrate concentration, Vmax, Km, pH, temperature, and optional inhibitor information, and BioOpti will then calculate the expected reaction rate (µmol/min) under these specific conditions, taking into account the effects of pH, temperature, and competitive inhibition if specified.
+Provide experimental conditions such as substrate concentration, Vmax, Km, pH, temperature, and optional inhibitor information, and the function simulate_reaction_rate will calculate the expected reaction rate (µmol/min) under these specific conditions.

 ```python
 from bioopti.reaction_simulator import simulate_reaction_rate